JaredCorduan/CIPs/CIP-1694/README.md

 #### Size of the constitutional committee

 Unlike the Shelley governance design, the size of the constitutional committee is not fixed and can be any nonnegative number.
-It may be changed whenever a new committee is elected ("New constitutional committee and/or quorum size").
+It may be changed whenever a new committee is elected ("New constitutional committee and/or threshold").
-Likewise, the committee _quorum_ (the number of committee `Yes` votes that are required to ratify governance actions) is not fixed and can also be varied by the governance action.
+Likewise, the committee threshold (the fraction of committee `Yes` votes that are required to ratify governance actions) is not fixed and can also be varied by the governance action.
 This gives a great deal of flexibility to the composition of the committee.
 In particular, it is possible to elect an empty committee if the community wishes to abolish the constitutional committee entirely.
 Note that this is different from a state of no-confidence and still constitutes a governance system capable of enacting proposals.